-A taste of more to come?
+A taste of more to come

 High income from a diverse UK equity income portfolio

-However, commentators suggest the story appears to be changing as Brexit uncertainty is subsiding, FDI projects are on the increase and the UK’s vaccination programme has been one of the most successful among its peers, with more than 75% of adults now fully vaccinated.
+However, the story finally appears to be changing as Brexit uncertainty is subsiding, FDI projects are on the increase and the UK’s vaccination programme has been one of the most successful among its peers, with more than 75% of adults now fully vaccinated.
 In performance terms, the UK is up 14% year-to-date, in line with Europe and only slightly behind the US, which is up 19%.
 The MSCI ex UK is up 16%.

-Meanwhile on the bond front, 2021 did not appear to start well for investors, as inflation fears drove yields higher.
+Meanwhile on the bond front, 2021 did not start well for investors, as inflation fears drove yields higher.
 However, since the middle of May yields have been falling once again, and in July were at their lowest levels since February.
-Regardless, bonds appear to have remained popular among UK investors, with figures from the Investment Association showing fixed income funds took in nearly £7bn on a net basis in the first five months of the year.
+Regardless, bonds have remained popular among UK investors, with figures from the Investment Association showing fixed income funds took in nearly £7bn on a net basis in the first five months of the year.

 Strong start for UK M&A